Breadcrumbs

 Deploy web application

-After you have installed Java and Tomcat, place the “signoSignUniversal.war” from the download package in the /webapps/ directory of the Tomcat (<TOMCAT-HOME>/webapps).
+After installing Java and Tomcat, place the ’signoSignUniversal.war’ file from the download package in the /webapps/ directory of Tomcat (<TOMCAT-HOME>/webapps).

 Then start Tomcat via startup.bat (Linux: startup.sh) or the configured/installed service.